OpenDataDSL/website/blog/2023-07-20-smart-curves/index.md

 ### Advantages

 * **Simple**
-  > A simple configuration to create Smart Curves from any Forward Curve|
+  > A simple configuration to create Smart Curves from any Forward Curve.
 * **Configurable**
-  > Utilise any other data (Curves/TimeSeries/Scalars)|
+  > Utilise any other data (Curves/TimeSeries/Scalars).
 * **Powerful**
-  > Expressions can be curve operations, built-in functions or your own custom functions|
+  > Expressions can be curve operations, built-in functions or your own custom functions.
 * **Scalable**
-  > Smart Curves are extremely lightweight and built on demand so are infinitely scalable|
+  > Smart Curves are extremely lightweight and built on demand so are infinitely scalable.
 * **Fast**
-  > Smart Curves are ready as soon as the input data is updated|
+  > Smart Curves are ready as soon as the input data is updated.
 * **Low Cost**
-  > No costly processes to run to build curves - curves are built on-demand|
+  > No costly processes to run to build curves - curves are built on-demand.
 * **Customizable**
-  > Create you own algorithms|
+  > Create you own algorithms.
 * **Hierarchical**
-  > Smart Curves can be based on other Smart Curves|
+  > Smart Curves can be based on other Smart Curves.

 ## What is the SMART Part?
 The base curve provides the dates for which the Smart Curve exists.